 Link will activate when this year's recital details are released!

-In June, Intermediate B and above students will be required to participate in mandatory tech rehearsal at the recital venue during the week before the actual recital.
+Intermediate A and above students will be required to participate in mandatory tech rehearsal at the recital venue during the week before the actual recital.
 Students will need to wear their usual dance class attire (not their costume).
 The times for this rehearsal are released in early spring.
 During this rehearsal, younger dancers will have the opportunity to sign up for a stage tour where they can view the dressing rooms, find their spot on the stage and see the theater.